siczmj/overscrolls/README.md

                 // You can change UI element by offset }
             public void onOverScrollCancel(ViewGroup parent) {
-                // Over scroll ended: release or scroll back to normal }
+                // Over scroll ended >> release or scroll back to normal }
         });
 ```